1.3 Outline of the Book

 Chapter 2 discusses stylized facts in financial data.
 These unique characteristics differentiate financial data from other types of data.
 Some of these characteristics include lack of stationarity, volatility clustering, heavy-tailed distributions, and strong asset correlation.
 This chapter provides a concise and visual overview of these stylized facts to help readers better understand and analyze financial data.

 Chapter 4 explores the application of time series models to financial data to capture temporal dependencies for both mean modeling and variance modeling.
-While mean models provide debatable improvement over the i.i.d. approach, variance models, including GARCH-related models and stochastic volatility models, have shown to be effective in capturing the volatility of financial data (the latter showing improved results but at a higher computational cost).
-This chapter presents a unified modeling approach through state space modeling with special emphasis on the use of the efficient Kalman filtering, which notably allows to approximate stochastic volatily models with low computational cost.
+While mean models provide debatable improvement over the i.i.d. approach, variance models, including GARCH-related models and stochastic volatility models, have been shown to be effective in capturing the volatility of financial data (the latter showing improved results but at a higher computational cost).
+This chapter presents a unified modeling approach through state-space modeling with special emphasis on the use of the efficient Kalman filter, which notably allows the approximation of stochastic volatility models with low computational cost.

 Part II.
 Portfolio Optimization: This part contains a wide range of chapters covering various portfolio formulations with corresponding algorithms and examples.